-8.3 Application Manager - Policy Server COPS Interface (pkt-mm-3)
+8.3 Application manager - Policy server COPS interface (pkt-mm-3)

 The Application Manager - Policy Server COPS interface MUST be secured using the IPsec ESP protocol, as specified in 7.2.1.3.2 of [11].
 The key management requirements for this interface MUST comply with 7.2.1.4.1 of [11].
 For this interface, Application Manager MUST comply with all the Gate Controller requirements listed in 7.2.1.3.2 and 7.2.1.4.1 of [11].
-IKE with pre-shared keys is required to implement.
+IKE with pre-shared keys is required to implement, while IKE with certificates and Kerberized IPsec are both optional to implement.